Woffee/Envismetrics/joss-paper/paper.md

   <strong>Figure 4.</strong> Output visualization from the CA module: (a) Current–time curve plotting module (CA-1), (b) Diffusion coefficient regression module based on Cottrell equation (CA-2).
 </figcaption>

-## Planned Features and Future Work

-We are actively developing Envismetrics to improve usability, flexibility, and scientific rigor across all modules.
-Upcoming features include:

-- **CV Module**
-  - Fully automated peak detection across voltammetric cycles.
-  - Regime diagnostics based on scan rate normalization (e.g., $i_p$ vs. $\sqrt{v}$ scaling) to identify deviations from planar diffusion behavior, preventing misuse of Randles–Ševčík or Tafel analyses.
-  - Option for users to automatically discard non-conforming voltammograms to ensure dataset consistency.
-  - Input parameter validation for key variables (e.g., electrode radius, diffusion coefficients, concentration) with real-time warnings for unphysical or inconsistent entries.

-- **HDV (RDE) Module**
-  - Automatic detection of limiting current plateaus to improve Levich and Koutecký–Levich regression accuracy.
-  - Enhanced fitting diagnostics with feedback on linearity and potential outliers.

-- **Global Features**
-  - Additional filtering methods (e.g., Savitzky–Golay, Gaussian smoothing) for improved preprocessing of noisy data.
-  - Interactive, user-defined fitting regions in regression plots for more flexible curve fitting workflows.
-  - Export of processed results and figures in structured formats (CSV, JSON) to support reproducibility and downstream analysis.
-  - Early-stage development of an **EIS analysis module**, enabling impedance spectroscopy integration with CV/CA workflows.

-These features are currently under active development and will be released progressively.
-We welcome user feedback and contributions via GitHub Issues and Pull Requests.

 ## Applications in Research

 Envismetrics has been employed in various research projects, demonstrating its versatility in the analysis of electrochemical systems.
 For instance, the software was utilized in the investigation of photocatalytic degradation of perfluorooctanoic acid (PFOA), published in *Chemosphere* [@OSONGA2024143057], where it facilitated the precise analysis of kinetic parameters essential to understanding the degradation mechanisms.
 Additionally, Envismetrics played a key role in mechanistic studies on the electrochemical oxidation of dimethylamine borane (DMAB), as documented in recent works [@Xue_2023,@TORABFAM2025107950].
 In these studies, Envismetrics enabled the accurate processing of electrochemical data, which was crucial for validating the proposed mechanisms and deriving key kinetic parameters.